vectordotdev/vector/website/docs/reference/sinks/loki.md

 ### labels

 A set of labels that will be attached to each batch of events.
-These valuesare also templateable to allow events to provide dynamic label values.
+These valuesare also templateable to allow events to provide dynamic label values.Note: If the set of label values has high cardinality this can cause drasticperformance issues with Loki.
+To ensure this does not happen one should tryto reduce the amount of unique label values.

 <Fields filters={false}>